Generated Binary Sequences

 This generator uses a deterministic algorithm (pseudo-random number generator) that produces sequences that appear random but are actually calculated from an initial value called a seed.

 Pattern Options Note: When you select patterns (alternating, pairs, etc.), the generator creates structured sequences rather than truly random ones.
-These are useful for specific testing scenarios.
+For truly unpredictable results, you might explore a tool like the random picker wheel which offers a different kind of visual randomization.

 Transparency & Limitations